arichornlover/YouTubeTweak-Downloads/README.md

 **uYouPlusExtra LTS:** just like arichorn/uYouPlusExtra but except these version(s) won't ever update to the newest YouTube Versions.
 LTS Releases always adds uYouPlus/uYouPlusExtra Features and also improvements if needed in each release. and keep that in mind that these releases will stay on that version until I end support on it!

-**YouTubeRebornPlus:** a YouTubeRebornPlus Tweak that improves the original YouTube Reborn Tweak that was made by **LillieH1000** & with the help of Contributors.
-YouTubeRebornPlus just adds a little bit more customization to the tweak.
+**YouTubeRebornPlus:** YouTubeRebornPlus is a Tweak that improves the YouTube Reborn Tweak that was made by **LillieH1000** & with the help its Contributors.
+YouTubeRebornPlus just adds a little bit more to the tweak and other additional features.

-**CercubePlusExtra (Deprecated):** a tweak that existed before uYouPlusExtra. and a tweak that continues the legacy of CercubePlus. this YouTube Tweak adds additional features/improvements to make CercubePlus even greater then it was before!.. but sadly CercubePlusExtra has been Deprecated and has been rebranded into **YouTubeRebornPlus**.

 ----------------------------------

-**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0` as of `April 16th 2023` which means most issues you had with uYou 2.1 have been finally fixed! but I do suggest using qnblackcat's uYouPlus or arichorn's uYouPlusExtra LTS on uYou 3.0 for some additional fixes until I end `v18.14.1-3.0` Long-Term Support in the future.
+**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0.1` as of `July 23rd 2023` which means the issues you had with uYou 3.0 should be gone now. but I do Recommend using arichorn's uYouPlusExtra Tweak on the latest release for some additional features, fixes and even improvements. don't use qnblackcat's uYouPlus since there is ongoing issues that aren't solved it.

-**Cercube Outdated Disclaimer:** Cercube is outdated. servers are down and the whole tweak is now useless.
-I really don't recommend cercube but I'll be keeping it around for now just in case if y'all wanted it.
+**YouTube Reborn Disclaimer:** I had modified the YouTube Reborn Tweak for the tweak YouTubeRebornPlus because if I didn't update or modify it then the tweak would have gotten a ton of issues.

 ----------------------------------
 ## uYouPlusExtra-Downloads Status